Measure an analog voltage with the ADC of the Pi Pico in MicroPython

 adc = ADC(adc_pin)

-object by specifying the ADC channel digit you want to use.
+by specifying the number of the analog channel you want to use.

 from machine import ADC

-Once you have configured an analog input in MicroPython, you can read the analog value using the
+Once you have configured an analog input in MicroPython, you must use the function read_u16()

 from machine import Pin, ADC